 Language

-The pace is unsustainable but the metrics say otherwise.
-The team is performing but something is being lost.
+The pace is unsustainable, but the metrics say otherwise.
+The team is performing, but something is being lost.
 Decisions keep compressing.
 Meaning keeps thinning.
-The uncertainty you carry feels private, as though the system's unresolved tension has become yours to hold alone.
+The uncertainty you carry begins to feel private—as though the system’s unresolved tension has become yours alone to hold.

 These are not personal failures.
 They are structural conditions.
 And they have names.

-What follows is the working language of this body of work.
-These terms name what most leaders experience but few organizations acknowledge.
+What follows is the working language of this body of work: a set of terms that name what leaders experience but organizations rarely acknowledge.
+You do not need to read it linearly.
+Start where something resonates.
 Some of the words will be familiar.
 Their meanings here may not be.

 Ambiguity